ezhurik/Twitter-app/README.md

 **Download your tweets and followers**

 ```
-User can download their tweets and followers in PDF and XML.
+User can download their tweets and followers in PDF and XML format.
 ```

 **Tweet**